Introduction

 20 == 20 // true (number 20 is coerced to number 20)

-Compares two values for equality without performing type conversion.
+Checks if two values are equal without type conversion.
 Both value and type must be the same.

 10 === "10"; // false